AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-asset-metadata-mapping.md

    1. Specify `Project Name` in the **[!UICONTROL Field Label]** field.

-   1. Specify `./jcr:content/metadata/wm.projectName` in the **[!UICONTROL Map to property]** field.
+   1. Specify `./jcr:content/metadata/wm:projectName` in the **[!UICONTROL Map to property]** field.
 As a guideline, use the following template to define the field mappings in Experience Manger Assets:
    `./jcr:content/metadata/<mapping defined for the field in workfront>`.

-      While configuring mappings in Workfront, you mapped `wm.projectName` Experience Manager Assets field to Project > Name Workfront field.
+      While configuring mappings in Workfront, you mapped `wm:projectName` Experience Manager Assets field to Project > Name Workfront field.

+      `wm` refers to the namespace name and `projectName` refers to the property title.
+Use the `namespace:propertyTitle` format to define metadata field mappings.

       ![Send to AEM](assets/metadata-schema-mapping.png)